Boston Mayoral Candidates Michelle Wu And Annissa Essaibi George To Meet In First Debate October 13 On WBZ-TV

 BOSTON (CBS) – The final candidates to become Boston’s next mayor will meet for their first one-on-one debate on Wednesday, October 13.
 Annissa Essaibi George and Michelle Wu will debate at 7 p.m. from the WBZ-TV studios.

 The two city councilors were the top vote-getters in the preliminary election on September 14.
 Boston voters will go to the polls on November 2 to choose their next mayor.
-It will be the first time a woman of color will be elected to be mayor of the city.READ MORE: Report: Jet Was Going Slower Than Usual Before Crash That Killed Boston Couple
+It will be the first time a woman of color will be elected to be mayor of the city.READ MORE: Police Looking Into Attempted Kidnapping Of 10-Year-Old Boy In East Boston

 The October 13 debate will be moderated by WBZ-TV political analyst Jon Keller, featuring questions tied to the most pressing issues facing the city.
-Some of those questions will come straight from Boston residents who submit them via email to keller@wbztv.com.READ MORE: Red Line Train Derails At Broadway MBTA Station; No Injuries But Riders Warned To Expect Delays
+Some of those questions will come straight from Boston residents who submit them via email to keller@wbztv.com.READ MORE: Powerball Jackpot Jumps To $620 Million After No Winner In Latest Drawing

 To maximize the opportunity for direct debate between the candidates, each candidate will have up to a minute to address each question followed by open-ended periods of discussion and rebuttal.
-There will be the option for the candidates to question one another directly, and raise other relevant topics.MORE NEWS: 35,723 Total Breakthrough COVID Cases Reported In Mass., Just 0.80% Of Vaccinated People
+There will be the option for the candidates to question one another directly, and raise other relevant topics.MORE NEWS: Coronavirus In Massachusetts: Today's Developments

 You can watch the debate at 7 p.m. on Wednesday, October 13 on WBZ-TV or CBSN Boston.